BeardBear33/mod-guild-village/README.md

 - Ability to expand the village with defensive structures for the monthly event, with repeatable purchases (e.g. mines, harpoons, etc.)

-- Option to reposition guards through a Gossip menu

 - An NPC that converts guild currency into random crafting materials or finished items up to a certain item level

-- Expedition – purchase heroes that can be sent into dungeons or raids
+✅ ~~Expedition – purchase heroes that can be sent into dungeons or raids~~